Skip to main content

 How frequently does JOF data refresh on this page?

-JOF prices update in real time during U.S. market hours (9:30 AM-4:00 PM ET, weekdays).
-Fundamentals refresh after quarterly or annual filings.
-Analyst ratings and AI insights update daily.
-News is aggregated continuously from financial sources.
+JOF prices update in real time during U.S. market hours.
+Fundamentals refresh after quarterly filings; analyst ratings and AI insights update daily; news is aggregated continuously.

 What has driven JOF's recent stock price performance?

-Recent price movement in Japan Smaller Capitalization Fund, Inc. (JOF) can be influenced by earnings results, analyst revisions, sector rotation, and broader market sentiment.
-Notable catalyst: High dividend yield..
-Check the News and Technical Analysis tabs for the latest drivers.
+Japan Smaller Capitalization Fund, Inc. (JOF) moves on earnings results, analyst revisions, sector rotation, and market sentiment.
+Notable catalyst: High dividend yield.
+See the News tab for the latest drivers.
 Past performance does not predict future results.

 Should investors consider JOF overvalued or undervalued right now?

-Determining whether Japan Smaller Capitalization Fund, Inc. (JOF) is overvalued or undervalued requires examining multiple metrics.
-Compare valuation ratios (P/E, P/S, EV/EBITDA) against sector peers for a comprehensive view.
+Japan Smaller Capitalization Fund, Inc. (JOF) trades at 2.3x earnings.
+Compare P/E, P/S, and EV/EBITDA against sector peers for a full view.

 What research should beginners do before buying JOF?